oxidane/tmuxomatic/README.md

 There are two ways to do this; one uses `split` and `break`, the other uses `break` and `join`.
 Let's go with the latter, since we'll be using `split` in a moment.

 First we `break` the new pane `0` into a grid, `3` panes wide by `5` panes high -- this reflects the envisioned shape above.
-We'll also make use of the optional parameter, forcing new panes to start at `A` for readability.
+For readability, we'll make use of the optional parameter so that new panes to start at `A`.

 	flex> break 0 3x5 A